Installing Sonatype Nexus Repository Using the OpenShift Operator

 Navigate to Operators → Operator Hub; locate and install (if not already installed) the Nexus Repository HA Operator in an existing or new project.

-After installing the operator, navigate to Operators → Installed Operators; select the Nexus Repository HA Operator in order to update the custom resource definitions.
+After installing the operator, navigate to Operators → Installed Operators; select the Nexus Repository HA Operator to update the custom resource definitions.

 Select the NexusRepo tab; then, select the Create NexusRepo button.